sergiotaborda/lense-lang/docs/content/constructors.md

 ~~~~

-This constructors imediatly inform the compiler there must be a *numerator* and a *denominator* field in the class and the values of the parameters should be directly assign to those fields.
-This really reduces the boilerplate but leaves the validation of state problem orfan.
+This constructors immediately inform the compiler there must be a *numerator* and a *denominator* field in the class and the values of the parameters should be directly assign to those fields.
+This really reduces the boilerplate but leaves the validation of state problem orphan.

-Scala resolves this by means of companion objects that have methods that act like a static factory methods calling the construtor only after validating the parameters are correct.
-Other special construtors are possible (called auxiliar construtors) but they action is limited.
-In scala construtors are pretty much ment only for field inicialization, other computations are made in methods on objects.
+Scala resolves this by means of companion objects that have methods that act like a static factory methods calling the constructor only after validating the parameters are correct.
+Other special constructors are possible (called auxiliary constructors) but they action is limited.
+In scala constructors are pretty much meant only for field initialization, other computations are made in methods on objects.

-In languages with primary constructors implemented like this trade boilerplates :instead of having a delimited boilerplate inside a method like syntax, they provide a shorter syntax for the primary construtor making the other constructors syntax *ad hoc* and not simetric, even to allow code in the class body and require the programaer to conform to special rules for execution of code inside the class body and inside the auxiliar construtors.
-They remove the boilerplate of having a construtors that sets the fields but have no dedicated place for "advanced" construction code and the class sructure.
-If simple property bags in what you need this strategy really pais of, but it shows some crack for more complex types that need to isolate construction a little better.
+In languages with primary constructors implemented like this trade one boilerplate for asymmetry: instead of having a delimited boilerplate inside a method like syntax, they provide a shorter syntax for the primary constructor making the other constructors syntax *ad hoc* and not symmetric, even to allow code in the class body and require the programmer to conform to special rules for execution of code inside the class body and inside the auxiliary constructors.
+They remove the boilerplate of having a constructors that sets the fields but have no dedicated place for "advanced" construction code and the class structure.
+If simple property bags in what you need this strategy really pays off, but it shows some cracks for more complex types that need to isolate construction a little better.

 Dart goes another way.